 Do you want more people to know about your business?
 Are you interested in having a story written about your product or services, but aren’t sure how to get the ink?
 Strategic public relations can help – if you employ proper media relations.

-While all journalists follow the same ethical rules and best practices for presenting news, each reporter, editor, producer, etc. has their own preferred style for getting information.
+While all journalists and local reporters follow the same ethical rules and best practices for presenting news, each reporter, editor, producer, etc. has their own preferred style for getting information.
 Knowing what your local reporters’ preferred means of contact (as well as their pet peeves) can greatly enhance your chances of getting your news covered!

 When we brought this up to Gulfshore Business Magazine and Gulfshore Business Daily Editor, Phil Borchmann, he was happy to share some insights.
 Phil, an Illinois State University Alumni with a Bachelors in Communications and Journalism, has been writing in a professional setting for more than 30 years.
 He wrote for the Chicago Tribune for a few years before he moved to Southwest Florida for some warmer weather.

 Phil told us he designates time to go through his inbox, which is often overflowing with stories and emails from external communications teams, and determines which emails will even be opened based on the subject line.
 He stated that if the subject line is not enticing, captivating, or relevant to the types of stories he covers (new business, personnel changes, awards, nonprofits, etc.) that he won’t even bother to open the email.

 Phil also shared his top 3 pet peeves with us:

 - Don’t send .pdf files or anything formatted.
 He cannot transcribe anything so he prefers the news release or information be in the body of the email with no attachments or photos embedded.

 - Don’t create a (lengthy) masterpiece.
 Get to the point; he wants the meat and potatoes (who, what, when, etc.) Make the main information as simple as possible and provide it as soon as possible, not three or four paragraphs later.